SarahAsbury/retainresolve/README.md

 ## Install
+R package.

 devtools::install_github("SarahAsbury/retainresolve")

 ## Use
-Once package is installed, use following command for retain-resolve glom documenation:
+Once package is installed, use following command in R for retain-resolve glom documenation:

 ?retain.resolve_genus